-Tracking conversions can be easy: when a conversion means making a donation or booking an appointment, you just set up a goal in Google Analytics.
-Soon, you can see not just how many people bought but also where they came from and what they had in common.
+Sometimes tracking conversions is easy; when a conversion means making a donation or booking an appointment through your website, you just set up a goal in Google Analytics.
+Soon, you see how many people took an action, where they came from, and what they had in common.

-When a conversion is a phone call, a purchase in a brick and mortar store, or walking in and purchasing a membership, it’s something else altogether.
+When a conversion is a phone call, a purchase in a brick and mortar store, or walking in and purchasing a membership, conversion tracking gets a little murky.

 You quickly find yourself back in the realm of broadcast TV and magazine ads.
 Did your sales increase?
 If so, was it because of that ad or was it the season, the weather, word of mouth, a viral video, or the economy?
 Can you prove it?

-Traditional advertising typically takes the position that it doesn’t matter, but it certainly does matter if you’re trying to determine where to put your resources.
-You want to focus your marketing budget where it will be most likely to lead to conversions, so you need to be able to track those conversions.
+Traditional advertising takes the position that it doesn’t matter; it’s all about the results.
+However, conversion tracking certainly matters if you’re trying to determine where to put your resources.
+You want to focus your marketing budget where it’s most likely to lead to conversions, so tracking conversions is key.

 Here are some ways that you might be able to capture the information you need: